jowoodall/studio/readme/events.md

 ## What are Events?

 Events are the destinations for which users coordinate rydz.
-An event can be anything from a soccer game to a school play or a study session.
+An event can be anything from a soccer game or practice to a school play or a study session.
 Creating an event allows users to see a centralized point for carpooling.

 ## Creating a New Event